Lubycon/quantumic-design/README.md

 </div>

-Quantumic Design is a UI Kit that consists of some tiny components, functions and react hooks.
+Quantum Design is a UI Kit that consists of some very small components and functions.

-Most of components in Quantumic Design is designed that have single responsbility.
-So you can assemble these quantumic components to make your own design system.
+Most of components in Quantumic Design is designed that have single responsibility.
+So you can assemble these quantumic components to make your own design system more faster.
 Or just use these are.

 Please enjoy! ☺️